jengel3/InstaBetter/README.md

 The most comprehensive tweak for Instagram yet, with over 15 new features.

 * Save high resolution media (Images & Videos)
-* Hold down on images and profile pictures to zoom
+* Hold down on images to zoom
+* Double tap on profile pictures to view a high-res version
 * Mute users from home and activity feeds
 * Hide Sponsored Ads
 * Select and name custom locations for media